Selection Guidelines for Monographs

 Paperbacks when available are supplied for the approval plan and are preferred for firm orders.
 Gifts may be added in either form.
 New paperback volumes that are oversized, more than two inches thick, or longer than tall are generally sent to the commercial binder for binding before circulating.

-Acquisition (lease or purchase) of e-books for class-related student use may be made according to the following guidelines:
+While the University Libraries does not purchase textbooks, acquisition (lease or purchase) of e-books for class-related student use may be made according to the following guidelines:

 - Faculty should consider e-books for classroom support, that are already available from ebrary, NetLibrary, or via the OhioLINK e-book center (e.g. Springer, Oxford titles)